anthonychu/melcher/content/draft/2019-08-07-Native-Hugo-Deployment-To-Azure/index.md

 {{< fancybox "images" "Hugo_AzureDevOps_Deployment.png" "My Azure DevOps pipeline to deploy hugo on Azure" "single_image" >}}

-I could combine the sync and cache header job with the Hugo native deployment - but as of know, the build task that I use [does not support that](https://github.com/giuliov/hugo-vsts-extension/issues/13).
+I could combine the sync and cache header job with the Hugo native deployment - but as of now, the build task that I use [does not support that](https://github.com/giuliov/hugo-vsts-extension/issues/13).

 For local testing, the native deployment is great!